stephenmcd/ratemyflight/README.rst

 ========

 `Rate My Flight`_ is a Django application that allows users to rate flights they've taken.
-The application focuses on the homepage which displays a map of the world and can be used to display data collected in various ways.
+The application focuses around the homepage which displays a map of the world and can be used to display data collected in various ways.
 Ratings can be entered directly on the website or via twitter.

 `Rate My Flight`_ was created by `Andrew Fisher`_, `Josh de Blank`_ and